 The person who buys life insurance

-The policyholder is the person who buys the coverage — they own the life insurance policy and pay the premiums so that the coverage remains in force.
+The policyholder is the person who buys the coverage — they own the life insurance policy and pay the premiums so that the coverage remains active.
 Only the policyholder can make changes within the policy, such as adjusting who the beneficiaries are.

 While this is usually the same person as the insured, the policyholder and insured can be different people if you take out a policy on someone else.
 To take out a life insurance policy on someone else, you’ll need to prove insurable interest — which means that you’ll suffer financially if they die.
 And you’ll want to get their permission, otherwise, it’s considered life insurance fraud.

 The most important distinction between the policyholder and anyone else listed in the policy is that they pay the premiums.
-If the policyholder fails to pay, then the policy will lapse and there won’t be a life insurance payout.
+If the policyholder fails to pay, then the policy will be canceled and there won’t be a life insurance payout.

 The person who gets the life insurance payout

 Who you should name as your beneficiary

-Your policy’s beneficiary should be someone you can trust to delegate the life insurance funds appropriately.
+Your policy’s beneficiary should be someone you can trust to use the life insurance funds.
 This is generally a spouse, partner, or trusted guardian.

-Listing the right person as your life insurance beneficiary ensures that they actually receive it.
-The life insurance death benefit can’t be paid out to certain beneficiaries, such as a minor child or a pet.
-Even with the best of intentions, listing them in your policy could mean that the funds are wrapped up in court proceedings for years — and that they won’t be able to utilize the life insurance proceeds when they need them most.
+Listing the right person as your life insurance beneficiary ensures that the funds are used the way you wish.
+However, the death benefit can’t be paid out to certain beneficiaries, such as a minor child or a pet.
+Even with the best of intentions, listing them in your policy could mean that the funds are wrapped up in court proceedings for years — and that they won’t be able to use the proceeds when they need them most.
 Instead, list a beneficiary that will use the death benefit in their best interest.

-Similarly, listing no one as your life insurance beneficiary can pose problems.
-Your policy’s death benefit would then be paid out to your estate, at which time it can go through probate and be collected by any creditors you owe debts to, leaving little death benefit for your family to inherit.
+Similarly, listing no one as your life insurance beneficiary isn't a good idea.
+Your policy’s death benefit would then be paid out to your estate, and it could then go through probate and be collected by any creditors you owe debts to, leaving little to no death benefit for your family to inherit.